-OutStories Bristol is a volunteer community history group gathering the stories of LGBT+ people living in or associated with Bristol and its surrounds.
+OutStories Bristol is a volunteer community history group gathering the stories of LGBTQ+ people living in or associated with Bristol and its surrounds.

-- Record the life stories of LGBT+ people, in writing or using audio and video.
+- Record the life stories of LGBTQ+ people, in writing or using audio and video.

 - Collect and preserve documents, artifacts, memorabilia.